 If you are looking to prove it, we merely need to look at dementia such as late stage Parkinson's disease.
 During this phase the patient begins to see apparitions within the environment.
 They may see someone lurking in the trees outside the window for example.
 This can be exhausting for the caregiver as they insist that these apparitions aren't real.
 But here's the thing, who is to say that the apparitions aren't real?

-The apparition can appear because it is inside memory.
+The apparition can manifest because it is inside memory.
 Memory extends out to the walls of the current environment.
 This is not an image superimposed onto reality.
-This is a physical object that exists within the environment.
+This is a real physical object that exists within the environment.
 To the patient the person lurking in the trees is as real as a lamp, chair, or person in their environment.
 It was made by the mind to be sure.
 But the mind extends out into the environment.
 So the object can be inside the mind, yet outside the body.
 The mind is the virtual reality environment.

 What you can say is that the caregiver's reality more closely matches the outside world than the patient's reality.
 But that is irreverent.
 Apparitions can and do happen because memory is the surrounding dimension.

 You can consider virtual reality to be a container.
-In the human condition, that virtual reality container has depth in time.
+In humans, that virtual reality container has depth in time.
 My computer has a function called "Time Machine."
 Time Machine allows me to go back in time, select a file from any day in the past, and restore it to the present.
 Time Machine gives my computer depth in time.
 Not only do I have the files in my computer now.
 I also have the files that I have worked on in the past.
 This extends back in time to when I first bought the computer.

 Our virtual reality works like this.
 In the present, our virtual reality extends in all directions.
 We are surrounded by unlimited length, width, and depth.
 Our virtual reality also has depth in time.
 Just like Time Machine, we have access to every moment since the time we were conceived.
 That means we are surrounded by memory with unlimited length, width, depth, and time.